Name:

 3. Lambda tools

-The easiest way you can define tools for the LLM to use is with data models and custom queries in your data schema.
-When you define tools in your data schema, Amplify will take care of all of the heavy lifting required to properly implement such as:
+The easiest way to define tools for your conversation route is with a.ai.dataTool() for data models and custom queries in your data schema.
+When you define a tool for a conversation route, Amplify takes care of the heavy lifting:

-• Describing the tools to the LLM: because each tool is a custom query or data model that is defined in the schema, Amplify knows the input shape needed for that tool
+• Describing the tools to the LLM: Each tool definition is an Amplify model query or custom query that is defined in the schema.
+Amplify knows the input parameters needed for that tool and describes them to the LLM.

-• Maintaining the caller identity and authorization: we don't want users to have access to more data through the LLM than they normally would, so when the LLM wants to invoke a tool we will call it with the user's identity.
-For example, if the LLM wanted to invoke a query to list Todos, it would only return the todos of the user and not everyone's todos.
+• Maintaining the caller identity and authorization: Through tools, the LLM can only access data that the application user has access to.
+When the LLM requests to invoke a tool, we will call it with the user's identity.
+For example, if the LLM wanted to invoke a query to list Todos, it would only return the todos that user has access to.

 Model tools